tvikkula/visualize-d3/README.md

 ##Summary
-The visualization investigates how the cancellations are occuring during the year for several airports with the most cancellations.
+The visualization investigates how the cancellations are occuring during the year.
 It also displays the different reasons for the cancellations (Carrier, Weather, NAS or Security).
-This visualization helps understand when cancellations happen, and more importantly: why.
+This visualization helps understand if cancellations types have any correlation with the time of year.

 ##Design
 The original idea of the visualization was to display time series trends in flight cancellations within the scope of a single year.
 A single year was decided because the size of the single year dataset seemed fitting for the hardware available.
 Using a larger dataset would have been interesting, however a single years dataset already contained over 11GB of data.

 The visualization was decided to be a lineplot with time series in the X-axis and Cancellation amounts in the y-axis, where Cancellation amounts are a quantitative variable and the timeseries are (kind of) a quantitative variable as well.
 Using a lineplot to visualize time series is a good way to discover time-based trends in the data, therefore using it seemed natural.
-A time series line was plotted for each airport in order to see differences in cancellations between Airports.
-Additionally, since Cancellation reason codes existed in the dataset, they were included in the visualization as filters.
-The Cancellation reasons were a qualitative variable, making it a suitable filter for the visualization.
-Therefore the visualization could be filtered to show total values for Cancellations in 2008, or filtered by a certain cancellation reason.
+Additionally, a scatterplot was overlayed on top of the lineplot to make distinctions between months easier.
+A lineplot was created for each Cancellation type to distinguish the differences between each type better.
+The Months were initially numerical values, but that was changed to text abbreviations which seem to fit the visualization of Months better.
+To reduce confusion in the Cancellation types, summaries of the types were added under a togglable button.

+Initially, the plot displayed cancellation values for single Airports.
 As there are quite a few Airports in the US, this design made the visualization initially incredibly crowded, making it impossible to discern any patterns from the visualization.
 Therefore, the amount of Airports in the visualization was reduced greatly, finally to only 9 airports with the most cancellations during 2008.
 Additionally, togglable filters were added to the Airport legend in order for the viewer to filter out Airports they did not want to view from the visualization.
 The time series was initially visualized as days, and that seemed very crowded as well.
 Therefore weeks was used instead to summarize the time series data a bit better.

 Unfortunately, even on a weekly level, trends were very difficult to discover.
 There seemed to be some spikes on certain weeks while on most weeks the cancellation amount seemed quite constant.